Understanding unemployment: your guide to getting benefits

 States that currently waive income taxes on unemployment include California, Montana, New Jersey, Oregon, Pennsylvania and Virginia.
 Additionally, seven states —Alaska, Florida, Nevada, South Dakota, Texas, Washington and Wyoming — do not levy any state income taxes.
 Check with your state to find out more details.

-Could I use my Chime Spending Account to receive unemployment benefits for a loved one or someone else besides me?
+Could I use my Chime Checking Account to receive unemployment benefits for a loved one or someone else besides me?

 No. As with all direct deposits, the name on the payment must match the name on the account.
 This means you cannot receive unemployment benefits deposits to your account on behalf of someone else.

-If your family or loved ones aren’t Chime members, they can open a Chime Spending Account today!
-Once they open a Chime Spending Account, they can then directly deposit their unemployment benefits.
+If your family or loved ones aren’t Chime members, they can open a Chime Checking Account today!
+Once they open a Chime Checking Account, they can then directly deposit their unemployment benefits.